 - Find the least expensive, most impactful application of Data-Driven Manufacturing which then becomes the candidate for the pilot project

 - Set the foundation for expanding and scaling the DDM solution over time

 There’s a process for achieving these objects.
 The process is laid out in the image below in 3 parts.

 - Part 1 – Go through each of the items in the list.
 These discussions are lead by a manufacturing expert in-residence at the solution provider.
-The result is the quadrant or grid diagram with the manufacturers challenges laid out.
-The items at the top right of the diagram will be the challenges which are least complex to solve and most valuable to solve.
+The result is the quadrant or grid diagram with the manufacturer’s challenges laid out.
+The items at the top right of the diagram will be the challenges that are least complex to solve and most valuable to solve.
 Again, those are the candidates for the pilot project.

-- Part 2 – This is an opportunity for the manufacturer to step back, and on their own assess if they agree with what the solution provider came up with.
+- Part 2 – This is an opportunity for the manufacturer to step back, and on their own assessment if they agree with what the solution provider came up with.
 Are those challenges correct, are we ready, do we really need this solution, does that proposed pilot project make sense.